-High-wealth couples will learn quickly that division of assets is one of the most stressful and complex situations during the divorce process.
+High-wealth couples will learn quickly that the division of assets is one of the most stressful and complex situations during the divorce process.
 Even with prenuptial agreements in place, these orders can be -- and usually are -- contested by the lower-wealth spouse.

 When you get married, you're focused on merging your households, not keeping them separate, which is why asset division can be so complicated, especially in long-term marriages.
 Before you start divorce negotiations, there are several steps you can take to help protect your assets during the divorce.